-If you get paid by billable hours, then you might want to set up a Pomodoro timer that can actually track how long you are working for, automatically filter out your break periods, and make invoicing your clients easy.
+If you get paid by billable hours, then you might want to set up a Pomodoro timer that can actually track how long you're working for, automatically filter out your break periods, and make invoicing your clients easy.
 Toggl Track can do all that—and more.
-(Note: the Pomodoro feature is not available in the Toggle web app.)
+(Note: the Pomodoro feature is not available in the Toggl web app.)

 Now, Toggl is primarily a time-tracking app.
 (It's on our list of the best ones, actually.)
 If you aren't going to heavily use its time-tracking functionality, one of the other apps on this list will be a better choice for you.
 But if you want to track your billable Pomodoros (or already use Toggl and want to use the Pomodoro Technique), then it can be a great fit.

 Toggl is really easy to use.
 Whenever you want to track what you're doing, you start a timer.
 You don't even need to specify what project you're working on or who the client is: you can do that after.
 With Pomodoro mode enabled on Toggl, you can set the timer to count down in your chosen Pomodoro length (25 minutes by default), then start a five-minute break.
 After your brief bit of respite, you can roll through into a new work session.

-And don't worry if you get into a flow and work right through a break.
+And don't worry if you get into a flow and work right through a break or forget to start the timer.
 In the web app, go to Track, and then select whatever time period you want.
 Click on the folder icon to assign it to a work project, or click on its name to rename it.

-Toggl also integrates with Zapier, so you can do things like share your time entries on Slack or automatically create projects from a Trello board.
+Toggl also integrates with Zapier, so you can do things like create calendar events from new time entries or add new entries to a spreadsheet.

 Toggl price: Free for basic time-tracking and Pomodoro timer; from $10/user/month for the Starter plan with billable rates, time rounding, and more.